Most failures don't arrive as emergencies.

 And what isn't.

-If you've been told this is "just how the industry works"—
+If you've been told this is just how the industry works.

-that delays are normal, substitutions are equivalent,
+That delays are normal, substitutions are equivalent, that someone else dropped the ball.

 Once you see that,